funnydog/silvermountain/insights.md

 66. webs-cleared (swinging the sword)
 67. water-time (if == 10 the boats sunks) (set in the game loop)
 68. ogban-dead
-69. `current room`
+69. `current room` i.e. R, set before saving
-70. door-unlocked (to open the door in wizards-lair direction south)
+70. door-unlocked (in wizards-lair)

 ## Verb Handlers by line number

+There are 57 recognized verbs (58 if we also count PLAy which is replaced with BLOw).

+Many verbs require that the item is in the pocket but other verbs allow any items (like GET).

+Also some verbs are marked as usable under the wizard's glare.

+Each verb has its own handler at a specific line number listed below:

 	800: N
 	800: E